muhammadwaseem00/muhammadwaseem00.github.io/_pages/cv.md

 Education
 ======
-* M.S in Computer Sciece, University of Engineering and Technology Lahore, 2020
+* M.S in Computer Sciece
+  * University of Engineering and Technology Lahore, 2020
-* B.S in Information Technology, University of Sargodha, 2018
+* B.S in Information Technology
+  * University of Sargodha, Sargodha, 2018

 Work experience
 ======